webplatform/docs/html/elements/script/index.md

 }}
 }}
 {{Notes_Section
 |Notes=Code within the '''script''' block that is not contained within a function is executed immediately as the document is loaded.When the [[html/attributes/Type|'''Type''']] attribute is unset on the '''script''' object, then <code>text/javascript</code> is used.
 The order of the '''script''' objects in a document can also be important, especially if scripting event handlers are assigned to one or more elements in the document.
+Using <code lang="HTML">async="async"</code> didn't work in some older browser, instead <code lang="HTML">async="true"</code> was used.
 }}
 {{Related_Specifications_Section
 |Specifications=